paulbradish/awesome-digital-marketing/README.md

 ### Bing
 - [Bing](https://www.bing.com/) - Owned by Microsoft.
 Previously known as: MSN Search, Windows Live Search and later Live Search.
    - [Bing Webmaster Tools](https://www.bing.com/webmasters/about) - Easy to plug-in API solution that websites can call to notify Bing on content updated, allowing instant crawling, indexing and discovery of your site content.

-### DuckDuckGo
-- [DuckDuckGo](https://duckduckgo.com/) - If privacy is your thing, you'll be right at home here.
-   - [Available Bangs!](https://duckduckgo.com/bang) - Shortcuts that quickly take you to search results on other sites. _example: use !w in DuckDuckGo to search Wikipedia._

 ### Google
 - [Google](https://google.com) - Search the world's information, including webpages, images, videos and more.